-36-3352497 Delaware (State or other jurisdiction of incorporation or organization) (IRS Employer Identification Number)

-1400 Toastmaster Drive, Elgin, Illinois

-(Address of principal executive offices)

-(Zip Code)

-Registrant's telephone number, including area code: 847-741-3300

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered

-Common stock, par value \$0.01 per share

-Accelerated filer o

-The NASDAO Stock Market LLC

-Emerging growth company o

-Securities registered pursuant to Section 12(g) of the Act: None

-Large accelerated filer x

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.

-Yes

-No

-No

-Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Exchange Act from their obligations under those

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definition of "accelerated filer, large accelerated filer, smaller reporting company, and emerging growth company" in Rule 12b-2 of the Exchange Act.

-Smaller reporting company o

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵 The aggregate market value of the voting stock held by nonaffiliates of the Registrant as of June 30, 2018 was approximately \$5,702,423,085.

-Non-accelerated filer o
+Delaware 36-3352497 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification Number) 60120 1400 Toastmaster Drive, Elgin, Illinois (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (847) 741-3300 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share MIDD NASDAQ Global Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes $\Box$ N No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵  No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See definition of "accelerated filer," "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Emerging growth Large accelerated filer ☑ Accelerated filer □ Non-accelerated filer □ Smaller reporting company company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵 The aggregate market value of the voting stock held by nonaffiliates of the Registrant as of June 29, 2019 was approximately \$7,494,902,608.

-The number of shares outstanding of the Registrant's class of common stock, as of February 25, 2019, was 55,703,466 shares.
+The number of shares outstanding of the Registrant's class of common stock, as of February 24, 2020, was 56,189,686 shares.